PLANNING AHEAD

 Should You Go to a Big or Small College?
 Find Out Here!

-Are you wondering whether a big or small college is the better fit for you?
-Our simple quiz can help you decide!
-We'll ask you a series of questions to understand your preferences and needs and then provide you with personalized advice.
+We'll ask you a series of questions to understand your college preferences and provide you with personalized advice.
 Whether you're aiming for a bustling campus or a more intimate setting, our quiz will point you in the right direction!

 How Does Quad’s Choosing the Right College Size Quiz Work?